samheutmaker/major-a/README.md

 ***MajorAuth***

 The majorAuth middleware is used to grant or deny access to protected routes based on whether or not the user has an authorization token.
-Protecting a route is as easy as including mAuth in your route middleware:
+Protecting a route is as easy as including majorAuth in your route middleware:

 ```.js